infinitered/ignite/docs/boilerplate/app/theme/Theming.md

 # Taking Advantage of Multiple Themes (a.k.a "Dark Mode")

-The ignite boilerplate ships with color pallette definitions and support for multiple themes!
+The Ignite boilerplate ships with color palette definitions and support for multiple themes!
 By default we define two themes, but you can easily add more using our generic theming system.

 :::tip